Paid Family and Sick Leave in the U.S.

 Among non-federal employees, 87% work in firms that offer paid sick leave to their full-time workers and 50% work in firms that offer this benefit to part-time workers.
 The lower likelihood of paid sick leave for part-time workers has a disproportionate impact on women, who are more likely than men to hold part time jobs.
 Women are also more likely than men to care for children when they are sick and have to stay home from school.

 Paid leave continues to be a significant national and local policy issue and has garnered the attention of many 2020 Democratic presidential candidates.
 President Trump has spoken about the need for supporting working class Americans, and forwarded the framework for a proposal to offer paid parental leave to all workers in the U.S. At this point, the proposal lacks details and it remains to be seen whether Congress will take up this issue, though some lawmakers have introduced legislation.
-However, a new policy set to take effect in October 2020 will provide federal employees 12 weeks of paid family leave.
+However, a new policy that took effect in October 2020 provides federal employees 12 weeks of paid parental leave following the birth or placement of a child.
 Short of that, the movement for paid parental and sick leave will likely continue to be centered on state and local policies or those voluntarily adopted by employers or negotiated through union contracts.
 Given that most people will need time off during their working lives to care for a personal or family illness, or for a new child, this issue will continue to be a salient concern for working families across the country in the years to come.